yupgup/jonitrythall.com/_pages/about.md

 ---

-My greatest professional focuses have been around transparency in process and building joyful communities.
-From initial sales outreach through discovery and a live project, the process is where I spend most of my time and attention.
-While it’s constantly evolving and ultimately tailored to each individual client, the common themes for me as a project manager are over-communication, kindness, and organization at a radical level.
+I have primarily focused on promoting transparency in processes and fostering positive communities in my professional career.
+I dedicate the majority of my time and attention to building relationships and developing strategies, starting from initial sales outreach through project discovery and up to execution.
+From high-level ideas to a fully formed, detailed brand with a mission, values, and just the right identity, clients come to me for my varied skillset, proven experience, and eagerness to overdeliver and get things just right.

-My clients know exactly what to expect and that I’ll excitedly come up with creative solutions to any bumps we hit along our journey.
-I’m always there, advocating for them.
-I look forward to seeing them each week on our video calls and getting to know them well enough to send along the perfect gift when then project launches.
+My clients know exactly what to expect, and they can count on me to enthusiastically come up with creative solutions to any challenges we encounter along the way—I am always there to advocate for them.
+I enjoy our weekly video calls and getting to know them well enough to send the perfect gift when the project launches.

-There’s nothing more rewarding and motivating to me than shaping experiences that are enjoyed, celebrated, and meaningful.
+There is nothing more rewarding and motivating to me than shaping experiences that are enjoyed, celebrated, effective, and meaningful.

 <div class="gallery" data-columns="2">
   <img src="/images/about/process.png">